RamSailopal/YottaDB-dashboard/Vista-Docker/README.md

     docker-compose up

-Then navigate to the dashboard by navigating to http://ip of docker server:3000
+Then navigate to the dashboard by navigating to http://ipofdockerserver:3000

 Enter the default username and password of admin/admin and then create a new password.
 On gaining access.
 Select the Yottadb dashboard.

-Access the VISTA GUI by navigating to http://ip of docker server:9100.
+Access the VISTA GUI by navigating to http://ipofdockerserver:9100.
 Select a canned query.

 You will then see the metric changed the YottaDB dashboard.